 Arrive at any time.

 Tonight, get to know your group on your first night out together in Cape Town.
-After a brief welcome meeting or dinner out together head to the clubs on Long Street to explore the vibrant nightlife.
-Put those dancing shoes on and get to know your fellow travel buddies as the adventure begins.
+After a brief welcome meeting and optional dinner out together, head to the clubs on Long Street to explore the vibrant nightlife.
+Put those dancing shoes on and get to know your fellow travel buddies as the adventure begins!
 Get the most out of your time in Cape Town by pre-booking the South African Wine Tour and Tasting extra.
 If you do, we recommend booking accommodation for an extra night pre-tour as this activity has an early start time.
 Please note, due to the timings of this activity, there is a possibility you may miss the welcome meeting on day 1 of your tour - in this case, your CEO will leave you a message detailing what time and where you should meet the next morning.

 Hit the road in style in the Lando and view the stunning Western Cape scenery as the group travels to the G Adventures-supported !Khwa ttu San Culture and Education Centre.
 Here you will learn about the history and culture of the ancient Sans people and be able to directly help this centre preserve that heritage.

 In the afternoon the group will arrive at your first campsite where you can enjoy free time to sip on some local wine, or simply chill out by the campsite's swimming pool overlooking the vineyards.

 Travel further north past large plantations of rooibos tea.
 You will be camping at the scenic Orange River for the night where you can kick back, relax, reflect, and enjoy a late afternoon swim in the river.
 If you are still in need of some activity choose to book a canoe excursion on the river.
 Other than that your only job today is to enjoy yourself and have a relaxing time.

 Yes, we know you could stay at the oasis of Orange River for much longer than one night, but this group has things to do and places to see so get a move on and cross another country off those travel lists as the group heads over the border into Namibia.